demisto/content/Packs/SonicWallNSv/README.md

 # SonicWall NSv
 This pack includes Cortex XSIAM content.
 ## Configuration on Server Side

-You need to configure SonicWall NSv to forward Syslog messages in CEF format.
+To configure the Sonicwall NSv to send Syslog to XSIAM server (Broker VM), please use the steps described [here](https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-a-syslog-server-on-a-sonicwall-firewall/170505984096810/).

 ## Collect Events from Vendor